PundiAI/pundi-docs/pundi-aifx/delegators/delegators-faq.md

 * **Downtime:** If a validator misses more than 95% of the last 20000 blocks (\~27.7hours), they will get slashed by 0.1%.
 Validators may `unjail` their validators after a 600s (10minute) window.

 {% hint style="info" %}
-The portion of FX that is subjected to slashing conditions is the total delegated FX.
+The portion of PUNDIAI that is subjected to slashing conditions is the total delegated PUNDIAI.
 The rewards earned will not be subjected to slashing conditions.

 If a validator is jailed, the same rules apply to redelegation and unbonding.
 For unbonding, you still have to wait 21 days.
 While for redelegation, you may do so and the [following rules](delegators-faq.md#redelegation) will apply.
 {% endhint %}